sega-dreamcast/openbor/README.md

 [OpenBOR](http://www.chronocrash.com/) is a royalty free sprite based side scrolling gaming engine, based on the source code of the [Beats of Rage](https://en.wikipedia.org/wiki/Beats_of_Rage) game published by [Senile Team](http://www.senileteam.com) back in 2004. **Beats of Rage** is an open-source 2D customisable video game engine inspired by Sega's classic [Streets of Rage](https://en.wikipedia.org/wiki/Streets_of_Rage "Streets of Rage") series of [beat'em up](https://en.wikipedia.org/wiki/Beat%27em_up "Beat'em up") games.

-From humble beginnings, it has since grown into the most versatile, easy to use, and powerful engine of its type you will find anywhere. **OpenBOR Engine** is optimized for side scrolling beat em’ up style games ([Double Dragon](https://en.wikipedia.org/wiki/Double_Dragon), [Streets of Rage](https://en.wikipedia.org/wiki/Streets_of_Rage), [Final Fight](https://en.wikipedia.org/wiki/Final_Fight)...), but easily accommodates any sort of gameplay style and feature set you can imagine.
+From humble beginnings, **OpenBOR Engine** has since grown into the most versatile, easy to use, and powerful engine of its type you will find anywhere. **OpenBOR** is optimized for side scrolling beat em’ up style games ([Double Dragon](https://en.wikipedia.org/wiki/Double_Dragon), [Streets of Rage](https://en.wikipedia.org/wiki/Streets_of_Rage), [Final Fight](https://en.wikipedia.org/wiki/Final_Fight)...), but easily accommodates any sort of gameplay style and feature set you can imagine.

 **This repository contains the last version supporting the Sega Dreamcast platform**.
 The current version of the **OpenBOR Engine** is available [here](https://github.com/DCurrent/openbor).